Installing rsyslog from Source

 Load the most recent build from http://www.rsyslog.com/downloads.
 Extract the software with “tar xzf -nameOfDownloadSet-”.
 This will create a new subdirectory rsyslog-version in the current working directory. cd into that.

-Depending on your system configuration, you also need to install some build tools, most importantly make, the gcc compiler and the MySQL development system (if you intend to use MySQL - the package is often named “mysql-dev”).
+Depending on your system configuration, you also need to install some build tools, most importantly make, the gcc compiler and the MariaDB/ MySQL development system (if you intend to use MySQL - the package is often named “mysql-dev”).
 On many systems, these things should already be present.
 If you don’t know exactly, simply skip this step for now and see if nice error messages pop up during the compile process.
 If they do, you can still install the missing build environment tools.
 So this is nothing that you need to look at very carefully.

 Build Requirements